PulseWaves/Specification/specification.rst

 Record Length Before Footer:    0

-This empty AVLR record *MUST* directly follow the pulse records and it must be the first AVLR in case there are multiple AVLRs.
-It does not carry a payload but is used to mark the end of the appendable list of AVLRs.
-This is needed as the exact number of AVLRs may not be specified in the header and needs to be discovered by parsing all AVLRs starting at the end of the file until this one is readed.
+This empty AVLR record *must* directly follow the pulse records and it must be the first AVLR in case there are multiple AVLRs.
+It does not carry a payload but is used to mark the end (as seen in reverse) of the appendable list of AVLRs.
+This is needed as the exact number of AVLRs may not be specified in the header and needs to be discovered by parsing all AVLRs starting *at the end* of the file until this one is reached.
 This Record ID makes no sense when used with an VLR.

 Scanner:
 ------------------------------------------------------------------------------